|

 State of Israel".
 He became a founder of the Los Angeles Music Center,

-a Trustee of the Los Angeles County Museum of Art (where his collection
+a trustee of the Los Angeles County Museum of Art (where his collection

 was on loan for many years), a Director of the American Technion